 Not having local monitoring makes it hard to answer questions like this:

-2. how deep is the river?
+- how deep is the river?

-💡 Although a combination of watching the weather and the EA’s regional flood alerts are better than nothing, we think local data and local alerting would give fewer false alarms, resulting in higher confidence.
+Although a combination of watching the weather and the EA’s regional flood alerts are better than nothing, we think local data and local alerting would give fewer false alarms, resulting in higher confidence.

 Villages need monitoring too

-Our Internet of Things (IoT) experiment
+Our Rural Internet of Things (RIoT) experiment

-Our new River Levels website
+New River Levels website